Skip to main content

 Gradle

-Special attention is needed in your gradle configuration
+Special attention is needed in your Gradle configuration when using system properties

-To use System Properties (-Dx=y), your gradle must be configured to propagate them to the test executors, and an extra configuration must be added to your tests:
+To use System Properties (-Dx=y), Gradle must be configured to propagate them to the test executors, and an extra configuration must be added to your tests:

 Groovy: